-- It may be difficult to find someone who has both the technical skills and the ability to lead your firm in creating a culture of compliance.
+- It may be difficult to find someone who has both the technical skills and the ability to lead compliance initiatives across your firm.

 Option 3: Outsource.
-If you are your own RIA or a larger ensemble, outsourcing some compliance duties may be an option.
+If you maintain your own RIA entity or you are a larger ensemble practice, outsourcing some compliance duties may be an option.
 For example, you may find that hiring someone to research and create internal manuals makes your compliance burden more manageable.

 Of course, you must conduct proper due diligence to ensure that any outside firm you work with has highly qualified compliance professionals.
 It’s also important to remember that compliance with your supervisory firm’s policies and industry rules remains the responsibility of the registered people in your branch—although you can outsource support, implementation rests with you and your staff.